Tax on Lodging – Paying and Billing the Tax

 The operator of a sleeping-accommodation establishment registered for the GST and the QST must calculate those taxes on the total including the price and the tax on lodging.

-The tax on lodging does not apply to the rental of
+The tax on lodging does not apply to the rental of:

 - a camp site

-- a sleeping-accommodation unit in
+- an accommodation unit in

 - a youth hostel,